Alligator snapping turtle: Reproduction and lifespan

 Maturity is reached around 12 years of age.
 Mating takes place yearly, in early spring in the southern part of its geographic range, and in later spring in the northern part.
 About two months later, the female builds a nest and lays a clutch of 10–50 eggs.
 It was found that some females lay eggs every year and some females lay eggs every other year.
 The sex of the young depends on the temperature at which the eggs are incubated.
 This is called temperature dependent sex determination, and it is used by all turtle species to determine sex.
 For the alligator snapping turtle, higher temperatures produce more males in a clutch.
 Nests are typically excavated at least 50 yards from the water's edge to prevent them from being flooded and drowned.
 Incubation takes from 100 to 140 days, and hatchlings emerge in the early fall.

 Though its potential lifespan in the wild is unknown, the alligator snapping turtle is believed to be capable of living to 200 years of age, but 80 to 120 is more likely.
 In captivity, it typically lives between 20 and 70 years.

 Predation

 The alligator snapping turtle is most vulnerable to predators before and shortly after hatching.
 The eggs can be eaten by birds or mammals.
 The risk of predation decreases as the turtle gets bigger, so the adult turtle does not have as many predators.
 Their largest predator in many parts of their range is the northern river otter (Lontra canadensis) when the turtles are young.

 Humans are also a threat to the alligator snapping turtle.
+Populations in the US are at historic lows.
+This is mainly due to harvesting the turtles for their meat.
+US harvest rates have increased 209% since 1998.
+Even farmed turtle populations may be restocked from wild populations.
+There is also harvest minimum limits but no harvest maximums, meaning that the larger adults may be removed from populations.